 The Charles L. Feinberg Center for Messianic Jewish Studies celebrated its 15th year of existence in the fall of 2021.
-God’s had been faithful to provide faculty, students, administrators, and facilities for a decade of ministry.
+God has been faithful to provide faculty, students, administrators, and facilities for well over a decade of ministry.

-This was a significant benchmark in the ministry of the Feinberg Center.
-The school is a unique partnership between Chosen People Ministries and Biola University’s Talbot School of Theology.
-The idea for the school came as the result of a need for advanced Biblical and Theological training for those ministering among the Jewish people.
+That anniversary was a significant benchmark in the ministry of the Feinberg Center.
+The school is a unique partnership between Chosen People Ministries (CPM) and Biola University’s Talbot School of Theology.
+The idea for the school came as the result of the need for advanced Biblical and Theological training for those ministering among the Jewish people.
 Dr. Mitch Glaser, President and CEO of Chosen People Ministries, recognized this need and in 2004 shared his vision for the Feinberg Center with the faculty and administration of Talbot School of Theology.
-They wholeheartedly embraced this strategic vision and indicated that Jewish ministry had been part Talbot’s original DNA.
-Dr. Charles Lee Feinberg, a Jewish scholar, who had come to faith through Chosen People Ministries, was the first Academic Dean of Talbot School of Theology.
-Dr. Glaser, an alumnus of Talbot, had already determined that the name of the program would be the Feinberg Center in honor the first Dean.
+They wholeheartedly embraced this strategic vision and affirmed that Jewish ministry had been part of Talbot’s original DNA, noting that Dr. Charles Lee Feinberg, a Jewish scholar who had come to faith through Chosen People Ministries, was the first Academic Dean of Talbot School of Theology.
+Dr. Glaser, an alumnus of Talbot, had already determined that the name of the program would be the Feinberg Center in honor of the first Dean.

 The location of the Feinberg Center in Brooklyn, New York, is by design.
 Where else in America can students interact with Jewish people from every conceivable kind of Jewish culture?
-Students have already been able to minister in various ways under the supervision of those with experience in their Field Education assignments.
-The Lord provided a wonderful building on Coney Island Avenue, which has a large chapel, three classrooms, living quarters for 11 students, a community room, and offices space for faculty and missionaries of Chosen People Ministries.
-Two congregations also meet in the Brooklyn facility, which serve as opportunities for students to worship and minister.
+Students have already been able to minister in various ways in their Field Education assignments under the supervision of those with experience.
+The Lord provided a wonderful building on Coney Island Avenue which has a large chapel, three classrooms, living quarters for 11 students, a community room, and office space for faculty and missionaries of Chosen People Ministries.
+Two congregations which provide opportunities in which students may worship and minister also meet in the Brooklyn facility.

 A committed and called student body, a dedicated and excellent faculty, a purposeful partnership between Talbot and CPM, and a superb administrative team have characterized the relatively short history of the Feinberg Center.
 The future looks bright as we search for others who want to join us in educational ministry for such a time as this.